miekg/skydns2/README.md

 If `ETCD_MACHINES` is not set, SkyDNS will default to using `http://127.0.0.1:4001` to connect to etcd.

 ## Configuration
-SkyDNS' configuration is stored in etcd under the key `/skydns/config`.
+SkyDNS' configuration is stored in etcd as a JSON object under the key `/skydns/config`.
 The following parameters may be set:

 * `dns_addr`: IP:port on which SkyDNS should listen, defaults to `127.0.0.1:53`.
 * `domain`: domain for which SkyDNS is authoritative, defaults to `skydns.local.`.
 * `dnssec`: enable DNSSEC (broken at the moment).
 * `round_robin`: enable round-robin sorting for A and AAAA responses, defaults to true.
-* `nameservers`: forward DNS requests to these nameservers (IP:port combination), when not authoritative for a domain.
+* `nameservers`: forward DNS requests to these nameservers (array of IP:port combination), when not authoritative for a domain.
 * `read_timeout`: network read timeout, for DNS and talking with etcd.
 * `ttl`: default TTL in seconds to use on replies when none is set in etcd, defaults to 3600.